 A really wonderful story about a girl whose special needs brother and special needs friend help her to discover the courage to just be herself.
 Because the book is set in the present day and deals with topics that public school kids are familiar with such as fitting in, being embarrassed about people you love, and accepting special needs children, it’s very appealing and relatable.
 It’s a Newbery Medalist. [ages 8-12]

 Thank you for this suggestion from Allison from LinkedIn Group Moms On the Job for suggesting this book.
 There is also a sequel coming out. [young adult, ages 14 and up]

 The Willoughbys by Lois Lowry.

 A funny tale of a dysfunctional family in which both the parents and children plot to get rid of each other.
-The kids, naturally, emerge victorious.
-Add in a loving nanny, an abandoned baby, a candy billionaire neighbor with a long-lost son and a happy ending.
+The kids, naturally, emerge victoriously.
+Add in a loving nanny, an abandoned baby, a candy billionaire neighbor with a long-lost son, and a happy ending.
 This book has largish type and illustrations scattered throughout so it’s a great read at the level of Diary of a Wimpy Kid. [ages 7-11]

 Follow PragmaticMom’s board Reluctant Readers on Pinterest.